1592063346/imagine076.github.io/docs/hpc/apsp.md

 /**
  * The following naive implementation of step-2 only runs around 7ms at n = 10000,
- * and its performance went worse after i eliminated all bank conflicts.
+ * and its performance went worse after I eliminated all bank conflicts.
  * Therefore I'm not going to change it.
  */